Catastrophizing is the habit of blowing everyday things out of proportion. So, it can make a minor annoyance feel like the end of the world.

 When pessimism takes over your thoughts, sit back, let your shoulders relax, and take a deep calming breath.
 Oxygen will help you think clearly and relax your muscles.

-So, close your eyes and breathe out any negativity.
-Now, focus only on the act of breathing.
-If you keep thinking the same worrisome thoughts, try the following.
+So, close your eyes and breathe out any negativity and, focus only on the act of breathing.
+If you keep the same worrisome thoughts continue, try the following.

 Go a step further and repeat a mantra, for example: